 Master’s Program and Teacher Licensure

-Master’s students may seek initial licensure (Track II) or an endorsement (Track I) in Education of the Deaf/Hard of Hearing.
+Master’s students may seek initial licensure (professional intership) or an endorsement (master’s in teacher education with a concentration in educational studies) in Education of the Deaf/Hard of Hearing.
 Requirements will vary based on a student’s previous academic work.
 Students can obtain information and initial transcript evaluations through the College Student Services/Advising Center located in Jane & David Bailey Education Complex, Room A332.
 The phone number is (865) 974-8194.